Counselling + Consulting

 Sexfluent is CANFAR’s newly launched sexual health, mental health, healthy relationship, and harm reduction resource for youth.

 Similar to things like social connection and emotional security, sex is a basic element of human functioning.
-Interestingly, a healthy relationship with sex boosts our self-esteem.
+A healthy relationship with sex boosts our self-esteem.
 The research undoubtedly shows us sex-based-pleasure is linked to lower rates of depression, increases in happiness, and even improvements within the immune system.
-And lest we forget that “sex” doesn’t just refer to stereotypical penetrative pleasure – sex and intimacy is so much bigger than that.
+And lest we forget that “sex” doesn’t just refer to stereotypical, mononormative penetrative pleasure – sex and intimacy is so much bigger than that.

-Whether we’re looking at self-play, play with others, or just experiencing the pleasure of accepting ourselves wholly in our body – intimate connections come in all shapes and sizes.
+Whether we’re looking at self-play, play with others, or simply the practice of accepting ourselves in our bodies – intimate connections come in all shapes and sizes.
 Intimacy allows us to connect with those feel-good-hormones in the body.

 Let’s begin a journey that empowers you to understand and appreciate your body without shame.
 That might mean reacquainting with yourself postpartum, as you age, or even as you heal from trauma.
 We will work together to unpack what brought you here and what you are looking for.
 We will have conversations around sexuality and how to increase your pleasure experience.